jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     ```

 1. Retry again in [PI Coresight][1] by adding the new symbol.
 The symbol can now be selected, moved, and is completely integrated into undo stack.
 1. Now that the infrastructure is in place, it is time to have the symbol do something.
 For this we will have to expand out the `init` function.
 We will add a parameter to the function, `scope`.
-[Scope](https://docs.angularjs.org/guide/scope) is an object borrowed from [AngularJS 1](https://angularjs.org) that allows the implementation and the presentation to comminucate with each other.
+[Scope](https://docs.angularjs.org/guide/scope) is an object borrowed from [AngularJS 1](https://angularjs.org) that allows the implementation and the presentation to communicate with each other.
 The `init` funciton will also have a function inside it to handle when the symbol receives new data.
 Last we will add a return to the `init` function, to let the PI Coresight infrastructure know how to communicate with the symbol.

     ```javascript
     function init(scope) {